SerialDescriptor

 Link copied to clipboard

 Returns serial annotations of the associated class.
-Serial annotations can be used to specify an additional metadata that may be used during serialization.
+Serial annotations can be used to specify additional metadata that may be used during serialization.
 Only annotations marked with SerialInfo are added to the resulting list.

 Link copied to clipboard